Nightmares of the Decomposed

 Nightmares of the Decomposed is the thirteenth studio album by American death metal band Six Feet Under, released on October 2, 2020, by Metal Blade Records.
-It is the first album to feature ex-Cannibal Corpse guitarist Jack Owen.
+It is the first album to feature ex-Cannibal Corpse guitarist Jack Owen and guitarist Ray Suhy.

 Reception

 The album received mixed to negative reviews, which criticize the album's production and songwriting.
 Chris Barnes's vocal performance on the album was heavily criticized, with the performance being described by All About the Rock as "lacking intensity and punch, to say they are lethargic and fatigued would be generous".

+Cannibal Corpse bassist Alex Webster spoke positively of the album's instrumentation.
+He was quoted as follows: "Jack's got a really distinct writing style, and he's got a great groove.
+But, yeah, there's some cool grooves on there.
+And the rest of the band too.
+I really like Jeff Hughell's bass playing.
+Marco's a killer drummer.
+So, yeah, it's a cool band.
+And it sounds really good, the music."

 Track listing

 Personnel

 Credits are adapted from the album's liner notes.